-Begin by whisking together the flour, salt, baking soda and cream of tartar.
+Begin by combining the flour, salt, baking soda, and cream of tartar in a mixing bowl.

-In the bowl of an electric mixer, beat the butter and sugar until creamy.
-Add the eggs.
+In the bowl of an electric mixer fitted with the paddle attachment or beaters, combine the butter and sugar.

 Beat until combined.